S. 1076/H. 1703: Protecting Animals from Convicted Animal Abusers

-Status: Referred to the Joint Committee on the Judiciary; hearing held September 24
+Status: Referred to the Joint Committee on Judiciary.
+Hearing held on April 4, 2023.

 Placing reasonable restrictions on owning or accessing animals following an animal cruelty conviction can help end the cycle of animal cruelty.

-H. 3772 would establish that a person convicted of an animal cruelty crime (cruelty to animals, willful injury of a police dog or horse, devocalization, and animal fighting) may not harbor, own, possess or exercise control over an animal, or adopt or foster an animal for five years or a greater length of time that the court deems reasonable.
+This legislation would establish that a person convicted of an animal cruelty crime may not harbor, own, possess, or exercise control over an animal or adopt or foster an animal for five years post-conviction, or a greater length of time that the court deems reasonable.
 Additionally, the bill establishes a petition process wherein a first-time offender may appeal their possession ban status if they can demonstrate rehabilitation in a number of specific ways.

-This bill does not create a new crime.
-It is a preventative measure that places reasonable restrictions on those convicted of animal cruelty crimes – like torture, mutilation, or dogfighting.
+This legislation does not create a new crime.
+It is a preventative measure that places reasonable restrictions on those convicted of animal cruelty crimes, such as torture, mutilation, or dogfighting.
 Additionally, it gives the court the discretion to consider each case individually.

-This bill would complement Massachusetts’ strong cruelty laws by providing an additional tool for law enforcement to help prevent cruelty in their communities.
+These bills complement Massachusetts’s strong cruelty laws by providing an additional tool for law enforcement to help prevent cruelty in their communities.
 In fact, in its 2016 report, the Animal Cruelty Task Force highlighted the value of such a provision.